Anteris-Dev/faker-map/.github/README.md

 Each of these methods returns an instance of `Anteris\FakerMap\FakerResolver` which gives you various addon methods that can be called to help you with your search for the perfect method.
 These methods are:

 - `default($value)` - Lets you define a default value in case we cannot find an appropriate method on the Faker class.
-- `fake()` - Takes all the information gathered and returns the end result.
+- `fake(...$parameters)` - Takes all the information gathered and returns the end result.
+Any parameters passed will be used in the faker method.

 See examples of all of these below: